mxlllmr/Delfi-PQ_integration_testing/README.md

 #### Adaptations for ```client_ADB.py``` and ```client_ADB_noUI.py```

+**maxi- put what you changed, explaining that a new diagram for each script would be redundant, due to the fact that this alterations are minor**

 ## How to use
 The required hard- and sorftware needed to execute the scripts found in this repository are listed below.
 Further, it is explained in detail how to use the scripts.